 During the next ten weeks Barry Urquhart will be delivering customised keynote presentations to invited guests of differing financial planning, insurance broking, real estate, accounting and property development entities.

-Providing extra value and deeper appreciation of the dynamic forces of disruption, digital marketing and change are bottom-line advantages, benefits and rewards of their unique, tailored addresses.
+Providing extra value and deeper appreciation of the dynamic forces of disruption, marketing ideas and change are bottom-line advantages, benefits and rewards of their unique, tailored addresses.
 Visit Victorious for more marketing information and guidance.